-The Board is regularly briefed on the strategic and business development of the Group at each Board meeting by the CEO.
-The Board is also briefed on changes to the accounting standards and regulatory updates by the external auditor, Management and the Company Secretary.
-From time to time, the Company organises on-site visits for Directors to the Group's key operating facilities located overseas so as to enable them to gain a better understanding of the Group's businesses.
+External experts - the Board is regularly briefed on the strategic and business development of the Group at each Board meeting by the CEO.
+The Board is also briefed on changes to the accounting standards and regulatory updates by the external auditor, Management and the Company Secretary or on specific topics at the Directors' requests.
+During FY2023, the Company invited its external consultants to brief the Board on the topic of Dedollarisation.